Zoolander

+Zoolander is a 2001 American comedy film directed, co-produced, co-written by and starring Ben Stiller.
+A satire on the fashion industry, the film follows fashion model Derek Zoolander (Stiller) who is tricked by fashion mogul Jacobim Mugatu (Will Ferrell) into assassinating the Prime Minister of Malaysia, whose progressive laws on the fashion industry would harm his businesses.
+The cast also features Owen Wilson, Christine Taylor, Milla Jovovich, Jerry Stiller and Jon Voight.

-Zoolander is a 2001 American comedy film directed by and starring Ben Stiller.
-The film contains elements from a pair of short films directed by Russell Bates and written by Drake Sather and Stiller for the VH1 Fashion Awards television specials in 1996 and 1997.
-The earlier short films and this film feature Derek Zoolander (Stiller), a dimwitted supermodel.
+The film contains elements from a pair of short films directed by Russell Bates and written by Drake Sather and Ben Stiller for the VH1 Fashion Awards television specials in 1996 and 1997.
 It is the last film from Paramount Pictures with the involvement of Village Roadshow Pictures.

-In the film, top people in the fashion industry, Jacobim Mugatu (Will Ferrell) and Derek's agent Maury Ballstein (Jerry Stiller), are hired by other executives to assassinate the Prime Minister of Malaysia (Woodrow Asai), who will pass progressive laws that would harm their businesses.
-Mugatu and Ballstein plan to brainwash Zoolander into killing him.
-Meanwhile, Zoolander has several personal and career issues, including declining popularity, disappointment in his career choice from his family, and trying to find his true purpose which he suspects is not being a model.
-Through much research, journalist Matilda Jeffries (Christine Taylor) becomes aware of the planned assassination and informs Derek about it.
-After Derek reconciles with the competing male model Hansel (Owen Wilson), the three try to stop the Prime Minister's assassination from happening.

-A satire on the fashion industry, the film received generally favorable reviews from critics and was a box-office success.
-A sequel, Zoolander 2, was released in February 2016, to negative reviews.
-An animated film, Zoolander: Super Model, was released on Netflix UK in August 2016.
+Zoolander was released to theatres on September 28, 2001.
+It received generally positive reviews and was a box-office success.
+A sequel, Zoolander 2, was released in February 2016.
+An animated film follow-up, Zoolander: Super Model, was released on Netflix in the UK in August 2016.